Flooding: how to contain the damage

 To help prevent damage caused by flooding, here are some tips that you can easily implement on your own—or with the help of a specialist.

+Spring flooding has become the new normal across Canada.
 Among the causes of flooding, melting snow is definitely one that should be monitored in the spring, but other extreme weather events, such as torrential rain, also occur regularly from coast to coast.

 Fortunately, there are many things you can do on your own, or with the help of a specialist, so you don’t find yourself knee-deep in water.